 Be aware that both north and southbound trains may arrive at the depot simultaneously, so listen carefully to what platform you need to be at when it comes.

-If you face away from the depot (toward the windmill), northbound trains (from Chicago) will come in from the right and southbound (from Milwaukee) from the left.
+If you face away from the depot (toward the windmill), northbound trains (from Chicago) will come in from the right, and southbound trains (from Milwaukee) will come in from the left.

 When The Hiawatha Arrives At The Sturtevant Depot